 It was a very beautiful day as we trekked up the Lion's Head in Cape Town, South Africa.
 The sky was blue and the weather was just perfectly warm to go on a hiking tour.
 My wife and I are not die-hard fans of hiking and there are certain routes that we prefer over others.
 Frankly speaking, we love it when there is a change in the hiking path like straight out and some parts upward and so on.
 At the Lions Head Hike were also some parts where you almost had to climb.
 But it was never dangerous except for people with a fear of heights.
 Anyways, as we arrived at the top of Lions Head after 60 minutes, we were really proud of ourselves and first, we enjoyed the moment and of course took some pictures.
 After that, I was looking for a place to sit down and enjoy the magnificent view over Cape Town and the South Atlantic Ocean.
 It was breathtaking.
 There were of course other hikers too and not far from us, there was a man and woman also enjoying the view.
 That’s what I thought.

 I noticed that it wasn’t a couple like us, they obviously just met in Cape Town.
 Probably in a hostel or hotel and went for a hike together.
 One of the first reasons I noticed it was: the talking.

 The man couldn’t stop talking, not for literally one second.
 He tried to impress her with stories of his life and other adventurous things he’d done, that he completely missed the point of the whole hike.
-Being on top of that mountain and just letting the view, wind, sun and energy through your body.
-It seemed like he didn’t want to embarrass her on their maybe first date by not talking with her or just being silent for a couple of minutes.
+Being on top of that mountain and just letting the view, wind, sun, and energy through your body.
+It seemed like he didn’t want to embarrass himself on their maybe first date by not talking with her or just being silent for a couple of minutes.